-1. Applications to organise a workshop during 2021 must be received by the 7th of February 2020.
+1. Applications to organise a workshop during 2024 must be received by the 28th of February 2023.
 Late applications cannot be accepted.
-Applications will be reviewed by the IISL’s Meetings Committee in March-April 2020.
-The organisers will be informed of the Committee’s decision in April 2020.
+Applications will be reviewed by the IISL’s Meetings Committee in May 2023.
+The organisers will be informed of the Committee’s decision in June 2023.

-2. Workshops can be held from April 2021 to July 2021.
+2. Workshops can be held from April 2024 to July 2024.
 They are held on Thursday and Friday, with the participants arriving on Wednesday afternoon or evening.
-Workshops could, by arrangement, begin earlier and last longer, but in such a case the organisers would have to cover the additional costs.
+This standard set-up facilitates the organisation and coordination of the workshops, and a special conference package applies (see below).
+Workshops could, by arrangement, begin earlier and last longer, but in such a case the organisers additional costs will be incurred.
 Applications should indicate the preferred dates, but these are subject to negotiation with and final decision by the Institute.

 3. Applications must include the following:

 (i) the application form;

 (ii) A short, one page (and only one page) CV for each organiser;

 (iii) names and full contact details of the organisers, with their professional status, affiliations, etc.; if there is more than one, the primary person for liaison with the Institute should be identified;

 (iv) a list of the provisional participants, with their profesional status and affiliations; they should have been contacted in advance and have agreed to participate; if the application is successful, a final list together with full contact details will be needed.
 The number of participants will be between 15 and 25.
 If the idea is to have more than 25, please contact the Institute to check the possibilities.
 The meeting room for the workshops can accommodate 20-25 people, not more;